What Is Typical Commission for Land Sales?

-Real estate commission rates for land sales often match or exceed the national average rate of 5.32%.[1]
-However, rates can range from 5-10% depending on the land's location, type, and complexity of the sale, according to Shannon Feick, co-owner of ASAP Properties in Cincinnati, OH.
+Real estate commission rates for land sales often match or exceed the national average rate of 5.44%.[1]
+Rates can be 5–10% depending on the land's location, type, and complexity of the sale, according to Shannon Feick, co-owner of ASAP Properties in Cincinnati, Ohio.

 The rationale behind the higher commission rate is straightforward: Agents earn less from selling a $100,000 plot of land than from a $400,000 house.
 The land's value, the anticipated challenges in selling it, and the expected time to close the sale all impact the commission rate.

 To maximize profit while reducing stress, consider using a low-commission real estate service like Clever Real Estate.
-Clever offers access to experienced realtors at a 1.5% listing fee, providing a cost-effective way to sell your land with professional support.
-This option allows for free agent comparisons with no obligation to proceed, offering flexibility and potential savings.
-Get matched with a local agent today!
+Clever offers access to experienced realtors at a 1.5% listing fee — about half the average rate — providing a cost-effective way to sell your land with professional support.
+This option allows for free agent comparisons with no obligation to proceed.
+Fill out this short quiz to get matched with a local agent.

-The complexity of the sale, extended listing timelines, and the specialized nature of properties like farmland and vacant lots influence rates.
+Rates are influenced by the complexity of the sale, extended listing timelines, and the specialized nature of properties like farmland and vacant lots.

 Unlike residential sales, properties such as farmland and vacant lots cater to a niche market with fewer buyers and specific needs, leading to a greater challenge for agents.